 3 Oct 2021

-We love to see startup businesses grow from the initial idea to securing funding and as part of Black History month, we take a look at resounding successes from Black-owned businesses in the UK.
-From the types of businesses to how they’re funded, our blog celebrates Black entrepreneurs and explores findings from the Black Report with Google for startups.
+We love to see startup businesses grow from the initial idea to securing funding, and as part of Black History month, we took a look at resounding successes from Black-owned businesses in the UK.
+From the types of businesses to funding, we celebrate Black entrepreneurs and explore findings from the Black Report with Google for Startups.

-Diversity is essential for the business industry in the UK and this pattern of creating opportunity was reflected in the UK business market too and as of 2020, Black-owned businesses on average created 5.4 more job roles for every startup that successfully launched.
-It’s also key to introduce innovative products and services that are specifically designed to enhance and even disrupt established sectors such as tech, cosmetics and even the food industry, bringing a fresh perspective to traditional industries.
+Its key is to introduce innovative products and services specifically designed to enhance and even disrupt established sectors such as tech, cosmetics, and even the food industry, bringing a fresh perspective to traditional industries.

-It’s vital that more people have representation in all types of businesses in the UK to help shape the future of industries and having a more diverse workforce is a great way to reshape a stale working landscape.
+IIt is vital for businesses in the UK to ensure that ethnic, religious, gender and sexual minorities are represented to help shape the future of industry.
+A more diverse workforce is a great way to reshape a stale working landscape.

-According to the survey conducted by the Black report with Google for startups, the top 5 types of Black-owned businesses are:
+According to the survey the Black Report, the top 5 types of Black-owned businesses are: